 Travelling with an Eating Disorder

-For a perspective on travelling with an eating disorder, Hope Virgo from Pulling the Trigger told us how it feels and how travelling actually helped her overcome her condition;
+For a perspective on travelling with an eating disorder, Hope Virgo, mental health champion, told us how it feels and how travelling actually helped her overcome her condition;

 Travel really can broaden the mind